guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======
+- 2025 Sep.
+29: Congratulations!
+Our paper entitled "Temporal dynamics of perceptual integrity and semantic congruency during color-word processing: An ERP and decoding study" was accepted by NeuroImage

 - 2025 Aug.
 20: Our paper  has been preprinted in OSF: "Temporal dynamics of perceptual integrity and semantic congruency during color-word processing: An ERP and decoding study" [doi: 10.31219/osf.io/jc56m_v1](https://doi.org/10.31219/osf.io/jc56m_v1).

 - 2025 Jul.
 7: Congratulations!
 Our paper entitled "Electroencephalographic (EEG) Analysis of Hue Perception Differences Between Art and Non-Art Majors: Insights from the P2 and P3 Components" was accepted by BMC Psychology. [doi: https://doi.org/10.1186/s40359-025-03121-0](https://doi.org/10.1186/s40359-025-03121-0) (JCR1)